-What is membrane filtration?
+What is membrane filtration ?

+With experience extending as far back as 1965, Alfa Laval's specialists can answer the question in detail.
 Membrane filtration process is a physical separation method characterized by the ability to separate molecules of different sizes and characteristics.
 Its driving force is the difference in pressure between the two sides of a special membrane.
 Membrane technology enables you to bring down overall production costs, and boost product quality at the same time.

 Membrane filter as a physical barrier